Andrea Bocelli: 2002–2005: Sentimento and Andrea

 In February 2003, Bocelli performed Madama Butterfly in an exclusive Monte Carlo concert, which was attended by Caroline, Princess of Hanover.
 In March for the first time he appeared as a producer, at the Sanremo Festival, where the young artists Allunati and Jacqueline Ferry sang for his new record label, Clacksong.
-In May his second complete opera, Tosca, was released.
+In May, his second complete opera, Tosca, was released.
 It did not attract unanimous praise, though.
 Andreas Dorschel notices "monochrome timbre" and "little dynamic variability" in Bocelli's performance: "Whatever is suffered by Cavaradossi − torture for instance or the prospect of execution −: Bocelli does not seem to register it, but goes on in the musical equivalent of Stoic indifference."
-At a private benefit gala for the Royal National Institute of Blind People, Bocelli sang in front of the British Royal Family.
-A day later he received two awards for Sentimento at the 2003 Classical BRIT Award held at the Royal Albert Hall in London – "Best selling classical album" and "Album of the year".
+At a private benefit gala for the Royal National Institute of Blind People, Bocelli sang in front of the British royal family.
+A day later, he received two awards for Sentimento at the 2003 Classical BRIT Award held at the Royal Albert Hall in London – "Best selling classical album" and "Album of the year".
 On 24 May, he performed in a benefit concert for the Arpa Foundation for Film, Music and Art in the Piazza del Campo in Siena, with sopranos Maria Luigia Borsi and Lucia Dessanti, baritone Soo Kyung Ahn, and violinist Ruth Rogers, accompanied by Marcello Rota and the Orchestra Città di Pisa.
-Three days later he was again invited to perform at "Pavarotti & Friends" in Modena and sang a medley of Neapolitan songs together with Pavarotti.
+Three days later, he was again invited to perform at "Pavarotti & Friends" in Modena and sang a medley of Neapolitan songs together with Pavarotti.
 In June, he continued his Sentimento tour in Athens and Cyprus.
 In September, he took part in a concert for the Justice ministers and Interior ministers of the European Union at the Parco della Musica in Rome.
 He then resumed his tour, accompanied by Maria Luigia Borsi, Ruth Rogers and Marcello Rota.

 Bocelli won the "Favourite Specialist Performer" award at the UK National Music Awards in October 2003.
-In November he once again toured in the United States, this time accompanied by Ana Maria Martinez, Kallen Esperian and Steven Mercurio.
-In December he gave his first concert in China and at the end of the month, sang Gounod's Ave Maria at Pavarotti's wedding in Modena.
+In November, he once again toured in the United States, this time accompanied by Ana Maria Martinez, Kallen Esperian and Steven Mercurio.
+In December, he gave his first concert in China and at the end of the month, sang Gounod's Ave Maria at Pavarotti's wedding in Modena.
 In Bologna in January, he performed as Werther in four performances of the opera of the same name.
 In April and May, he toured Asia again, visiting Manila, Hong Kong and Singapore.
 In May, he took part in a concert at Circo Massimo in Rome organised by Quincy Jones to launch the "We are the Future" project.
 In June, his third complete opera Il trovatore was released.
 In July, he played the part of Mario Cavaradossi in Tosca at the 50th Puccini Festival in Torre del Lago, and he took part in the International Olympic Committee (IOC) global campaign for the 2004 Summer Olympics in Athens.

-In September, he performed his "Once in a Lifetime" tour in Australia with concerts in Sydney and Melbourne and one concert in Christchurch, New Zealand, where he was joined on stage by New Zealand soprano Hayley Westenra.